DanAndersen/cupola/README.md

 - Plug in your Oculus Rift.
 - Press "Connect" in the Cupola VR Viewer app.
 In the provided examples, you may need to click "toggle render mode" to get into Rift mode.

+If you need to refresh the page, you can go to the URL address bar and press Enter.

+Note: due to security restrictions in Chrome packaged apps, `file:///` URLs are not supported.
+You must remotely host the WebGL simulation, or locally on `localhost`.

 Supporting Cupola in Your VR Application
 ----------------------------------------